MJSindhu7/FoodFacts/README.md

 * Nutrition
     * User is displayed the nutritional value of the food item based on search/photo.
     * User can favourite a food.

+Optional:
 * Favorite
-    * Favorite food items are displayed in a favorite screen
+    * Favorite food items are displayed in a favorite screen.
+* Profile
+    * User profile page.
+* Search History
+    * App maintains a history of all the photos taken and the search results.

 ### 3. Navigation